 You May Qualify for Legal Assistance

 The 2018 COLA increase affects 61 million Social Security beneficiaries, 1.96 million military retirees, 4 million disabled veterans, and 8 million SSI beneficiaries.
-If you need help navigating the complex disability benefits application system in any government assistance program, you are not alone.
+If you need help navigating these complex disability changes or applying for any government benefits, you are not alone.